Legendrian knots and constructible sheaves: Braids

 \begin{proposition} Let $\beta$ be a Legendrian whose front diagram is a positive braid.
 Fix the Maslov potential which is everywhere zero.
 Let $\cF \in \dgsh_\beta(\bR^2, k)$ be such that $\mmon(\cF)$ is concentrated in degree zero, and assume the same for the stalk of $\cF$ at a point of $\bR^2$.
 Then $\cF$ is quasi-isomorphic to its zeroeth cohomology sheaf. \end{proposition} \begin{proof} Like Proposition \ref{prop:bimaslov}, but easier. \end{proof}

-Combining this with Proposition \ref{prop:braidlegible}, we see that objects of $\dgsh_\beta(\bR^2, k)_0$ can be described by legible diagrams (in the sense of Section \ref{subsec:legible}) in which every region is assigned a $k$-module, rather than a complex of them.
+Combining this with Proposition \ref{prop:braidlegible}, we see that objects of $\dgsh_\beta(\bR^2, k)_0$ can be described by legible diagrams (in the sense of Section \ref{subsec:legible}), and moreover that every region is assigned a $k$-module, rather than a complex of them.
 That is,

 \begin{proposition} Let $\beta$ be a braid; fix the zero Maslov potential on its front diagram.
 Let $Q_\beta$ be the quiver with one vertex for each region in the front diagram, and one arrow $S \to N$ for each arc $a$ separating a region $N$ above from a region $S$ below.
 Then $\dgsh_\beta(\bR^2, k)_0$ is equivalent to the full subcategory of representations of $Q$ in which \begin{itemize} \item The vertex corresponding to the connected component of $z \to - \infty$ is sent to zero. \item All maps are injective. \item If $N, E, S, W$ are the north, east, south, and west regions at a crossing, then the sequence $0 \to F(S) \to F(E) \oplus F(W) \to F(N) \to 0$ is exact. \end{itemize} \end{proposition}